 Rural Counties Have Older Workforces

 Rural county workforces tend to have a higher share of older workers and will feel the impact of the aging workforce more than metro counties.
-In counties outside metropolitan areas, more than one out of four (27%) workers is 55 years or older.
-That represents more than 64,000 workers in rural Oregon who are probably hoping to retire within the next decade.
+In rural counties more than one out of four workers is 55 years or older.
+That represents approximately 84,000 workers in rural Oregon who are probably hoping to retire within the next decade.

 Employers in metro counties will generally tend to have a larger pool of younger workers to recruit from when replacing retiring workers.
 Rural counties will need to recruit workers from other areas just to maintain the size of their current workforces.